ioccc-src/winner/1998/schweikh1/README.md

 make all
 ```

-An alternate version for this entry works with macOS.
-See the Alternate code
+There is an alternate version of this entry that will work with macOS.
+See the
-section below for more details.
+[Alternate code](#alternate-code) section below for details on how it works and
+how to use it.

 ## To run: